akononovicius/physRisk-content-repository/articles/2013/power-spectral-density-part-1.md

 Fourier transform and power spectral density
 --------------------------------------------

-In between XVIII and XIX centuries french mathematician Fourier discovered that many mathematical functions might be expanded as a series of periodic functions!
+In between XVIII and XIX centuries French mathematician Fourier discovered that many mathematical functions might be expanded as a series of periodic functions!
 Mathematically it can be written as a sum of certain coefficients an functions themselves: